faderskd/faderskd.github.io/_posts/2024-10-14-kafka-producer.markdown

       The broker is ready if there is at least one partition that is not backing off its send (#TODO when can backoff) and those partitions are not excluded from new messages sending, which is the case when ProducerConfig.MAX_IN_FLIGHT_REQUESTS_PER_CONNECTION == 1).
-   4. Once we have candidate partition for sending we, one of the following must be true:
+   4. Once we have candidate partition for sending, one of the following must be true:
       1. The partition has full batch to be sent.
       2. The partition batch's linger time passed.
       3. KafkaProducer is out of memory so it tries to immediately send the batches (even uncompleted) to their partitions